Skip to main content

 Direct replacement with recombinant human growth hormone (rhGH) can be effective, but it can also be expensive and is associated with a higher risk of side effects.
 A more sophisticated and safer approach is Growth Hormone Peptide Therapy.

 This therapy uses specific peptides, which are short chains of amino acids, to stimulate the body’s own production of growth hormone from the pituitary gland.
 These peptides are known as secretagogues.
 This approach is considered more physiological because it works with the body’s natural feedback loops, preserving the pulsatile release of GH that is characteristic of youthful physiology.
-This helps to avoid the potential of supraphysiological levels of GH.
+This helps to avoid the potential side effects of supraphysiological levels of GH.

 Commonly used peptides in these protocols include: